TIBCOSoftware/snappydata/docs/security/security.md

 GRANT SELECT ON TABLE t TO sam,bob;
 ```

-Now you can also grant privilieges to LDAP groups using the following syntax:
+You can also grant privileges to LDAP groups using the following syntax:

 ```
 GRANT SELECT ON Table t TO ldapGroup:<groupName>, bob;